samedayrules/ddns-update-client/README.md

 Developers seeking to install and extend the Same Day Rules DUC can follow the instructions below to clone and then run the DUC under different operating systems.

-## Windows: Downloading and Running the DUC
+## Windows/Linux: Downloading and Running the DUC

 To modify and run the DUC software, you must have: